 In a saucepan, bring water to a boil.

 Serve as the base for a stew or as a side dish.
+Enjoy!

-How to Serve Couscous
+How to Store Couscous